rachelesmee/website/foss4guk2022local/index.md

 ## FOSS4G:UK Local 2022

-[OSGeo:UK](https://uk.osgeo.org/) will be bringing together all those interested in free and open source software for geospatial (FOSS4G) for this fantastic event.
-If you use, promote, develop or want to learn about open source tools and open data for geospatial, then this conference is for you!
-A whole day of talks, workshops and networking across the UK.
-Take a look at our previous programmes for [FOSS4GUK Online 2020](https://uk.osgeo.org/foss4gukonline2020/programme.html) and [FOSS4GUK 2019 in Edinburgh](https://uk.osgeo.org/foss4guk2019/FOSS4GUK_2019_Programme.pdf) to get a flavour of things to come!

-We are running FOSS4G:UK Local 2022 on Thu 17th Nov 2022, on [PostGIS](https://postgisday.rocks/) day.
-This will be a hybrid conference, but with a twist: there will be no central physical location.
-We have nine venues geographically dispersed across the UK, where you can physically meet up to attend the conference.
-The three keynote presentations and some additional sessions will be streamed to all venues.
-Additional sessions will be run at each local venue.
+We ran FOSS4G:UK Local 2022 on *Thu 17 Nov 2022*.
+This was a hybrid conference, but with a twist: there was no central physical location.
+We had 9 venues geographically dispersed across the UK, and online access.
+Videos of the presentations are available on our [YouTube channel](https://www.youtube.com/@FOSS4GUK/streams) with links on each venue page.

-If you haven't been able to get a ticket to an in-person event, or can't attend one, we are streaming some of FOSS4G:UK Local 2022 on our [YouTube channel](https://www.youtube.com/c/FOSS4GUK/streams).
-The full agenda for all venues, with links to each session is [here](https://docs.google.com/spreadsheets/d/1ChtOtqO0PfZ2ckiZqqJxyV3VhP3Xm-WnkJ6NwZ2UVTM), and details of how to follow online are in the [Online](online.html) page under Venues below.
-You can ask questions too, using the YouTube chat option.

-You are also welcome to chat with other online participants through the OSGeo:UK Matrix Room: [#OSGeoUK:matrix.org](https://matrix.to/#/#OSGeoUK:matrix.org).
+You are also welcome to continue chatting with participants through the OSGeo:UK Matrix Room: [#OSGeoUK:matrix.org](https://matrix.to/#/#OSGeoUK:matrix.org).
 Check out this [page](https://nickbearman.github.io/installing-software/element-matrix-public) for details on how to sign up.
 All participants are expected to follow the [Code of Conduct](https://uk.osgeo.org/foss4guk2022local/code-of-conduct).

+ The full agenda for all venues, with links to each session is [here](https://docs.google.com/spreadsheets/d/1ChtOtqO0PfZ2ckiZqqJxyV3VhP3Xm-WnkJ6NwZ2UVTM).

 ## Venues